 42% of consultants and 51% of clients described themselves as “very worried” following the result.
 Many had (already) delayed or cancelled recruitment decisions and 30% of consultants said clients had cancelled or postponed planned projects.
 88% of consultants think business confidence will be negatively affected while alarmingly 58% worry about the job security of their employees

-However on a more positive note for the industry 77% of clients expect consulting spend to increase or be unaffected.
+However on a more positive note for the industry 77% of clients expect consulting spending to increase or be unaffected.
 Indeed it is not difficult to see consultancy opportunities in the medium term that will dwarf Y2K.

 My belief is there will be two tipping points.
 Firstly the next 2-3 months will make it clear whether the UK is moving into a recession or not with an obvious short term impact on consultant recruitment.
-The second will come in time as the shape of the deal becomes clear and investment and other decisions can be made by consultants’ clients which will have a big effect (probably for the better but not necessarily) on consulting firms’ fortunes and consultant recruitment.
+The second will come in time as the shape of the deal becomes clear and investment and other decisions can be made by consultants’ clients which will have a big effect (probably for the better but not necessarily) on consulting firms’ fortunes and consultants recruitment.

 The full article can be downloaded from the Source Global Research website.